solanki1993/Mask-and-social-distancing-detection-using-VGG19/README.md

 Using haar cascade to detect faces
 Object Detection using Haar feature-based cascade classifiers is an effective object detection method proposed by Paul Viola and Michael Jones in their paper, "Rapid Object Detection using a Boosted Cascade of Simple Features" in 2001.
 It is a machine learning based approach where a cascade function is trained from a lot of positive and negative images.
 It is then used to detect objects in other images.
 We'll be using a Haar Cascade Model trained to detect faces in order to obtain the bounding box coordinates of faces in an image.

+Detecting social distancing violations
+This can be done by iterating over the coordinates of faces and calculating the distance for each possible pair, if the distance for a particular pair is less than MIN_DISTANCE then the bounding boxes for those faces are colored red.
+MIN_DISTANCE must be manually initialized in such a way that it corresponds to the minimum allowable distance in real life (ex.
+6ft in India).